Strikes cripple German rail network, four airports

 High inflation has also exacerbated labour problems in sectors like aviation that have faced a difficult transition following the COVID-19 pandemic.

-Friday's transport strike was set to coincide with a walkout at four German airports - Duesseldorf, Hamburg, Cologne Bonn and Stuttgart - by members of the Verdi union.

-A strike at the first three locations on Thursday led to around 700 departures being cancelled.
+The rail workers' action was set to coincide with a walkout at four German airports - Duesseldorf, Hamburg, Cologne Bonn and Stuttgart - by members of the Verdi union, after around 700 departures were cancelled by strikes at the first three locations on Thursday.

+The rail workers' strike, organised by the EVG union, started at 3 a.m.
+(0100 GMT) and ended at 11 a.m, although nationwide disruptions to the train network were expected for the whole day.

+According to EVG, around 22,500 Deutsche Bahn employees took part in the strike, which impacted national rail and another 49 railway companies.

 ($1 = 0.9118 euros)